Best Turntables and Record Players (2026)

 Default recommendation

-→ For most buyers, the Audio-Technica AT-LP70XBT (~$249) is the best all-in-one starter turntable with no additional purchases needed — automatic operation, Bluetooth, and built-in preamp.
-Users willing to invest in a phono preamp and dedicated speakers should step up to the Pro-Ject Debut Evo 2 (~$699) for the best sound-per-dollar in the mid tier. [src1, src2, src3]
+→ For most buyers, the Sony PS-LX5BT (~$473) is now the best all-in-one starter turntable with no additional purchases needed — automatic operation, aptX Adaptive Bluetooth, defeatable three-gain phono stage, and What Hi-Fi?
+5-star recommended status.
+Below the Sony, the AT-LP70XBT (~$318) is the value step-down.
+Users willing to invest in a phono preamp and dedicated speakers should step up to the Pro-Ject Debut Evo 2 (~$799) for the best sound-per-dollar in the mid tier. [src1, src2, src3, src6]

 Key Market Trends (2026)